swasthiknrao/techMantan/README.md

 2. Open `index.html` in your web browser to view the website.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Contact

-For any queries or support, please contact the organizers through the college administration.
+For any queries or support, please contact:
+- Email: nraoswasthik2004@gmail.com
+- LinkedIn: www.linkedin.com/in/swasthik-n-rao

 ## Acknowledgments